 A legal win occurs when a player pockets off all the balls in which they have on the table either all the solid or all stripe balls, that player then gets to pocket the eight ball in the selective pocket that they have to choose, once they have executed that without scratching the cue ball, that player is then the victor of that match.

-- A Player must have at least one feet on the grown before making their shot in the game or that will be considered as a foul play, giving a ball in hand advantage to the opposing player.
+- A Player must have at least one foot on the grown before making their shot in the game or that will be considered as a foul play, giving a ball-in-hand advantage to the opposing player.

-- If The opposing player interacts with the player at hand in any form of way, that will be considered as a foul, if it’s even by just being too noisy beside the player at hand, its gonna be a foul call of distraction.
+- If The opposing player interacts with the player at hand in any form way, that will be considered as a foul, if it’s even by just being too noisy beside the player at hand, it’s gonna be a foul call of distraction.

 - Call all the difficult plays on the table before you make the shot.

-- If a shot is made and the cue ball does not contact with any ball on the table, that’s a ball in hand advantage for the opposing player as well.
+- If a shot is made and the cue ball does not contact any ball on the table, that’s a ball-in-hand advantage for the opposing player as well.